A Photographer’s Guide to Light: Noticing Direct Reflections

 The Family of Angles

-The concept is fairly simple: if you’re shooting an object with a lot of direct reflection, there’s a of angles that produce this direct reflection.
+The concept is fairly simple: if you’re shooting an object with a lot of direct reflection, there’s a range of angles that produce this direct reflection.
 Anything outside this family of angles is not something that your camera can see.
 This is an important concept to understand because it’ll help you determine where to position your lights.

 family of anglesfamily of anglesfamily of angles